Dario Costa: Other activities and curiosities

-For almost ten years Dario has been a player of the Fortitudo Baseball Bologna competing in the U12, U15 (Cadetti) and U18 (Juniores) Italian Regional and National Baseball Championships till 1996.
+For almost ten years Costa has been a player of the Fortitudo Baseball Bologna competing in the U12, U15 (Cadetti) and U18 (Juniores) Italian Regional and National Baseball Championships till 1996.
 He has been mainly playing as second baseman and pitcher, but was selected once as relief pitcher for the Italian National Under 18 Team.

 His baseball uniform number was mainly the 32, which is the number he uses as a race pilot.

 In October and November 2020 Dario was spotted in Rome performing as stuntman for the movie Mission: Impossible – Dead Reckoning Part One.